Integrability in Three-Dimensional Gravity: Eigenfunction-Forced KdV Flows: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Ivan Sechin for fruitful discussions.
+We would like to thank Ivan Sechin for fruitful discussions and Anatoly Dymarsky, Hern\'an A. Gonz\'alez and Daniel Grumiller for comments on the draft.
 We are also grateful to Babak Haghighat and Shing-Tung Yau for organizing the conference \emph{``Peaks, Depths, and Currents: Mathematics in Asia''}, where this work was initiated.
+We are grateful to the anonymous referee(s) for their insightful and constructive comments, which have significantly improved the clarity and quality of this work.
 H.A.\ additionally thanks M.~M.~Sheikh-Jabbari for long-term collaboration and insightful discussions on related topics.
 The work of HA is supported by Beijing Natural Science Foundation under Grant No IS23018.